fbpx

 Do I have to be a Toronto Humane Society member to run for election to the Board of Directors?

 No. Anyone who meets the requirements set out in the by-laws and the Corporations Act may run for a seat on the Board.
 If you are successful, you must become a member within 10 days.
 Candidates may attend the AGM; however, if they are not members, they cannot vote.
-In order to vote at the AGM as a new member you need to have your application in by April 30, 2024 at 4:00 pm.
+New members that submitted their application prior to June 11, 2024 are eligible to vote at this year’s AGM.

 How do I submit my nomination?